Sage-Bionetworks/sage-monorepo/docs/faq.md

 # FAQ

-## Unable to create Nx workspace because of Nx GPG-related bug
+## Unable to create Nx workspace because of GPG-related bug

 The solution is to temporarily disable the git config `commit.gpgsign`.